 After the Roman conquest, the Romans occupied some of the hillforts, such as the military garrison at Hod Hill, and the temple at Brean Down, but others were destroyed and abandoned.
 Where Roman influence was less strong, such as in Ireland and northern Scotland, hill forts were still constructed and used for several more centuries.

-The Wansdyke was a linear earthwork which connected to the existing hill fort at Maes Knoll, which defined the Celtic-Saxon border in south-west England during the period 577–652 AD.
+The Wansdyke was a linear earthwork that connected to the existing hill fort at Maes Knoll, which defined the Celtic-Saxon border in southwest England during the period 577-652 AD.
 It consists of a ditch and embankment, with the ditching facing north.
-There are two main parts, an eastern dyke which runs between Savernake Forest and Morgan's Hill in Wiltshire, and a western dyke which runs from Monkton Combe to the ancient hill fort of Maes Knoll in Somerset.
+There are two main parts, an eastern dyke that runs between Savernake Forest and Morgan's Hill in Wiltshire, and a western dyke that runs from Monkton Combe to the ancient hill fort of Maes Knoll in Somerset.

 Archaeologists have discovered evidence of a massacre involving hundreds at Ham Hill hillfort near Yeovil.
 Some of the bodies, which were predominantly women, were stripped of their flesh or chopped up.
 The remains unearthed have cut marks, often in multiple rows, and occurring at the ends of important joints.
 "It is as if they were trying to separate pieces of the body", according to Dr Marcus Brittain, the Cambridge archaeologist and head of the excavation.
 The remains are said to date from the 1st or 2nd century AD.

-The massacre remains unexplained, but occurred at around the start of the Roman invasion of Britain.
-Evidence of Roman military equipment in the form of large ballista bolts, has been found among the bodies.
-One theory in attempt to explain the mystery is that the Romans executed people in keeping order between the Celtic tribes, but it’s unlikely that they did the defleshing because the gruesome practice is rarely associated with them.
+The massacre remains unexplained but occurred around the start of the Roman invasion of Britain.
+Evidence of Roman military equipment in the form of large ballista bolts has been found among the bodies.
+One theory in an attempt to explain the mystery is that the Romans executed people in keeping order between the Celtic tribes, but it's unlikely that they did the defleshing because the gruesome practice is rarely associated with them.
 Defleshing was linked to Iron Age Britons who often placed the skulls of their enemies on doorways.